 Objective / heading Policy UNSDG Objective 2: Access and Movement To improve access and movement across the parish, to create a 'walkable village' for all, including residents of new developments.
-2.1 Walkable village Development proposals for new housing that are demonstrably within safe, walkable distance of the village centre will be supported in principle.
-11 SUSTAINABLE CITIES AND COMMUNITIES 2.2 Minimising traffic speeds Development proposals will be supported if demonstrably designed to minimise traffic speeds.
-3 GOOD HEALTH AND WELL-BEING 2.3 Enhancing public rights of way Where development is proposed that includes or is adjacent to an existing PRoW, PRoWs should be enhanced to improve connectivity within the site and links with other PRoWs and pavements suitable for active travel modes.
-3 GOOD HEALTH AND WELL-BEING 2.4 Adequate pavements Development proposals will be supported so long as they provide pavements in line with the Manual for Streets for all users to the village centre as appropriate.
-11 SUSTAINABLE CITIES AND COMMUNITIES 2.5 School access crossing Developer contributions will be sought for provision of facilities for improved safe road crossing of the Maidstone Road adjacent to the school and integrated with the village pedestrian network, from all developments over 10 homes to the west of the Maidstone Road / Lamberhurst Road.
-3 GOOD HEALTH AND WELL-BEING 2.6 Public parking All developments should include a suitably designed, shared, publicly accessible visitor parking spaces in accordance with TWBC parking standards.
-Access to the public visitor parking spaces should remain available (limited-stay restrictions will be acceptable) to visitors and deliveries at all times and be in addition to the private or off-road provision for residents. (see policy 2.7).
-Proposals for additional publicly available useable parking in the village will be positively considered.
-11 SUSTAINABLE CITIES AND COMMUNITIES 2.7 New parking Development proposals must include sufficient parking with due regard to the TWBC Parking Standards contained in Figure 15.
-11 SUSTAINABLE CITIES AND COMMUNITIES
+2.1 Walkable village Development proposals for new housing that are situated within the limits to development shown on Figure 5 and which are located within safe walkable distances of village services and facilities, will be supported.
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES AND COMMUNITIES 2.2 Minimising traffic speeds Development proposals will be supported if demonstrably designed to minimise traffic speeds within new residential development.
+3. Good health and wellbeing 3 GOOD HEALTH AND WELL-BEING 2.3 Enhancing public rights of way Where new residential development is proposed that includes or is adjacent to an existing PRoW, PRoWs should be enhanced where appropriate to improve connectivity within the site and links with other PRoWs and pavements suitable for active travel modes including through the making of financial contributions.
+3. Good health and wellbeing 3 GOOD HEALTH AND WELL-BEING 2.4 Adequate pavements New residential development will be expected to provide safe pedestrian facilities, having regard to guidance in the Manual for Streets and the Kent Design Guide or as superceded by other documents.
+Where it is practical and feasible to improve off site pedestrian links between the development and the village centre, such enhancements will be welcomed.
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES AND COMMUNITIES 2.5 New parking Development proposals must include sufficient parking in accordance with the standards set out in Figure 15.
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES AND COMMUNITIES

-Objective / heading Policy UNSDG 2.8 Charging points Developments that make provision for electric car and cycle charging points in the parking areas (for resident, visitor and public spaces) will be supported.
-7 AFFORDABLE AND CLEAN ENERGY Objective 3: Business and Employment Provision should be made for businesses to expand and flourish.
+Objective / heading Policy UNSDG 2.6 Charging points Developments that make provision for electric car charging points in the parking areas (for resident, visitor and public spaces) will be supported.
+7. Affordable and clean energy 7 AFFORDABLE AND CLEAN ENERGY Objective 3: Business and Employment Provision should be made for businesses to expand and flourish.
 3.1 Retain and intensify the use of existing employment sites Proposals to develop existing employment sites that retain and intensify the potential use for industrial and employment uses, will supported in principle.
-8 DECENT WORK AND ECONOMIC GROWTH 3.2 Broadband New development proposals must be designed to include the provision of fibre broadband infrastructure.
+8. Decent work and economic growth 8 DECENT WORK AND ECONOMIC GROWTH 3.2 Broadband New residential and commercial development proposals must be designed to include the provision of fibre broadband infrastructure.
 Proposals that will enable and improve the provision of broadband connectivity to the proposal site, adjacent area and wider community will be supported subject to compliance with other relevant development plan policies, guidance and national policy.
-11 SUSTAINABLE CITIES AND COMMUNITIES 3.3 Conversion of farm buildings Applications for conversion of existing farm buildings to hubs for smaller (Class B) general industry, storage and distribution uses, or serviced offices and services (Class E) will be supported in principle.
-11 SUSTAINABLE CITIES AND COMMUNITIES 3.4 Business associated with vineyards and fruit growing Proposals for development and diversification of vineyards or other fruit growing businesses to include retail outlets, cafes / restaurants and leisure uses (Class E and F) will be supported in principle.
-8 DECENT WORK AND DECONOMIC GROWTH 3.5 Mobile phone and data transmission Proposals for improvements to mobile phone and data transmission network infrastructure will be supported.
-9 INDUSTRY, INNOVATION AND INFRASTRUCTURE Objective 4: Community infrastructure New development should bring with it the opportunity to provide improved community, health and leisure facilities to existing and new residents of the parish.
-4.1 New medical facilities Development proposals for new medical facilities within the village which provide adequate parking and appropriate pedestrian access will be supported in principle.
-New housing developments should ensure the provision of necessary medical infrastructure for residents 3 GOOD HEALTH AND WELL-BEING
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES AND COMMUNITIES 3.3 Conversion of farm buildings Applications for conversion of existing farm buildings to hubs for smaller (Class B2) general industry, storage and distribution uses, or commercial, business and service uses (Class E and appropriate sui generis uses) will be supported in principle.
+11. Sustainable cities and communities 11 SUSTAINABLE CITIES AND COMMUNITIES 3.4 Business associated with vineyards and fruit growing Proposals for development and diversification of vineyards or other fruit growing businesses to include retail outlets, cafes / restaurants and leisure uses (Class E and F) will be supported in principle, subject to the proposals demonstrating that they are directly related to the primary business of the vineyard/ fruit growing and that the retail outlets, cafes etc. should be appropriate in scale and format reflecting its rural location.
+8. Decent work and economic growth 8 DECENT WORK AND ECONOMIC GROWTH